-Normative and descriptive statements: the philosophical, moral, and political implications
+Normative and descriptive statements: the moral and political implications

 Definitions